 The best way to help them meet this ever changing development milestone is to simply spend time with them.
 Talking FACE TO FACE with your little one is the single most important act you can be doing to support their daily vocabulary development.
 Baby development occurs best when they feel safe, loved and included.
 When you're going about your daily tasks, simply talking to your little one, telling them what you're doing and why will have a huge effect on them meeting the vocabulary developmental milestones.
 Nathan Wallis for example includes his grandchildren with him in the kitchen with the Arc Assistant Learning Tower, this way his little ones are included in making his morning smoothie and breakfast, rather than being left out.

-2. Promote Connection with YOU.
+2. Promote Connection with YOU for Baby Growth.

 Your little one is probably begging to be included in what you're doing.
 Not only this, but they probably want to do a lot of things on their own by now.
 "No" or "Up" may be their favourite words.